cc-deployments/deployment-01/README/2025-07-02_manifest_location.md

 ## Context

-This manifest was being used for the Farcaster Hosted Manifest submission process.
-The user experienced issues with the submission form where the submit button was disabled without clear error messages, despite verifying all requirements were met.
-The recent fixes address the specific issues identified in the TODO list: character count limits, color mismatches, and incorrect image references.
+This manifest is now served as a dynamic API route for the Farcaster MiniKit submission process.
+The recent updates address the specific requirements for Farcaster MiniKit compliance and improve the app's discoverability through updated tags and descriptions.